-Iris Peterson is a writer, speaker, educator, and worship leader.
+Iris Peterson Bryant is a writer, speaker, educator, podcast host, and worship leader.
 She and her husband are the parents of four children and one grandchild.
 She has served as an educator in the public schools of North Carolina since 1998.
-Currently she serves as a district-level Instructional Coach, providing support for high school English and Social Studies teachers.
+Currently, she serves as a district-level Instructional Coach, providing support for high school English and Social Studies teachers.

 In addition to serving as the chief encouragement officer for those who follow her on social media.
 She also co-authored the book, How I Got Over, with four other inspiring women.
 She loves coffee, milk chocolate, and all things pumpkin spice.

 She firmly believes God’s promise in Romans 8:28, and she desires to help others believe and apply that truth to their lives.
 She desires to help women maximize each moment and season they encounter and show them God doesn’t waste any of our experiences--whether good or bad.